Panamanian reggaetón

-Brief description

-In Panama, reggaetón is a musical genre that is a combination of reggae, Jamaican dancehall, hip hop, soca, Bomba, Plena and various Caribbean music styles.
+In Panama, reggaetón is a musical genre that is a combination of reggae, Jamaican dancehall, hip hop, soca, bomba, plena and various Caribbean music styles.
 Lyrics to reggaetón are typically sexually explicit and are generally rapped, but many reggaetón artists will also sing their lyrics.

 History

 Beginnings

-Reggaetón, which was formerly called Reggae en Español, originated on the isthmus of Panama.
-The roots of Panamanian reggaetón can be traced back to the creation of the Panama Canal in [needs correct date].
-During the construction of the Canal, up to 12,000 african workers and their families were brought to Panama from the West Indies.
-With them, these migrants brought Afrocentric music, such as rumba, mambo, the cha-cha-cha, calypso and reggae.
-During this period, many reggae artists began to translate these music styles into Spanish and combine them with dancehall; from this reggae en Español was formed.
+Reggaetón, which was formerly called reggae en Español, originated on the isthmus of Panama.
+The roots of Panamanian reggaetón can be traced back to the creation of the Panama Canal.
+During the construction of the Canal, up to 12,000 African workers and their families were brought to Panama from the West Indies.
+With them, these migrants brought Afrocentric music, such as rumba, mambo, the cha-cha-cha and calypso.
+In the 1980s, many reggae artists began to translate these music styles into Spanish and combine them with dancehall; from this, reggae en Español was formed.
 Often artists would translate Jamaican songs into Spanish and then proceed to sing over the original reggae melodies.
-These Afrocentric music styles became more popular during the rise of african movements in the 1920s.
-Panamanian reggae emerged in the [needs correct date] as a blend of Jamaican dancehall, reggae, Trinidadian soca and calypso music.
+These Afrocentric music styles became more popular during the rise of African movements in the 1920s.
+Panamanian reggae emerged as a blend of Jamaican dancehall, reggae, Trinidadian soca and calypso music.
 During its early years, reggae en Español was promoted by artists who would sell their demo tapes to bus drivers.